 Related: Top Tables Barcelona

 Opened this summer, PUR (Ptge de la Concepció, 11) is the latest project from Michelin-starred chef Nandu Jubany, known for his farm-to-table approach to Catalan food.
 The sleek restaurant, located on the Passatge de la Concepció alleyway, has a raw bar feel.
-For a more casual meal, sit upstairs at the airy chef’s counter and savor dishes like mushroom carpaccio, salted shrimp and simple grilled vegetables.
-Jubany’s flan alone is worth the trip to Barcelona.
+For a more casual meal, sit upstairs at the airy chef’s counter and try dishes like mushroom carpaccio, salted shrimp and simple grilled vegetables.
+Jubany’s flan is spectacular.

 The Barcelona Edition (Av. de Francesc Cambó, 14), one of the city’s newest hotels and the brand’s first property in Spain, opened in late July as a swanky lifestyle property in the hip El Born neighborhood.
 Its central location, modern décor and buzzy atmosphere draws a young, artsy crowd.
 Go for drinks at Punch Room, which serves a variety of punches in an intimate setting that feels like a private club.
 The London outpost of Punch Room regularly tops lists of the world’s best bars, so this is a particularly exciting addition to Barcelona’s already vibrant bar scene.

 Where to Shop in Barcelona

 Earlier this year, The Outpost (Rosselló 281 bis), a menswear store with a wide selection of fashion-forward shoes, bags and belts, opened a sister store for women across the street from the original.
 The pop-up shop has cutting-edge sneakers and bags and carries avant-garde brands such as Church’s, Issey Miyake and Marsell.